open-telemetry/weaver/docs/specs/multi-registry/multi_registry.md

 ## Resolved Semantic Convention Registry Format

+> Note: A resolved registry is self-contained and does not include any complex constructs
+> like `imports`, `ref`, `extends`, etc. Their **structure is less subject to change**, making them good
+> candidates for publication and easier to consume.

 The following properties are proposed for a resolved registry:

 - Resolved registry must be easy to consume and to publish